 - Scholarship recipient must maintain a 3.0 grade point average.

-- Application forms are available from the Oregon Trail Community Foundation website (www.otcf.org).
-High school applicants are required to attach a copy of their official ACT/SAT scores and their current high school transcript.
+- High school applicants are required to upload a copy of their official ACT/SAT scores and their current high school transcript.
 College students are required to attach their college transcripts.

 - The scholarship will be rescinded and awarded to a designated alternate if the recipient does not enroll as a full-time student for the first semester for which the scholarship is awarded.

-Applicants must provide a short application (below) and 3 letters of recommendation.
+Applicants must complete an online application and 3 upload/ submit 3 letters of recommendation.